This is a sponsored post written by me on behalf of Whole Earth Sweetener Co.. All opinions are 100% mine.

 The other is a Monk Fruit Juice Concentrate which I haven’t tried yet, but I’m very interested in baking with it.
 It is Non-GMO Project Verified too.

-You can buy their products on Amazon, but you can look here to find products in stores near you.
-It’s in select Whole Foods, Kroger and many other grocery stores.
 Now back to the cake and the recipe you’ll definitely want to make for your family!
 It’s full of whole grains, fresh pear and cranberry too.
 Depending on your pear’s ripeness you may want to use a little more or less of the Whole Earth Sweetener Agave 50.

 If they are very ripe use less and if they aren’t very ripe you may need to use more.
 Just taste the batter before you put it in the pan.